 Siqueira added that Revu helps her track “any change that happened on site, and to communicate in an easier way, in a personal way as well, with all our employees and other contractors.”

 ClearTech also uses Revu to set key performance indicators (KPIs) for engineers on site to track how long each task requires, as well as to input that data into custom column sets in Revu.
-By analysing this information, ClearTech can more accurately estimate the cost of labour as well as that of concrete and steel in subsequent budgets.
-They even task its on-site engineers to complete work in less time, which has a measurable impact on the company’s profits.
+By analysing this information, ClearTech can more accurately estimate the cost of labor as well as that of concrete and steel in subsequent budgets.
+They even task its on-site engineers to complete work in less time, which has a measurable impact on the company’s bottom-line.

 Every project’s completion adds data to the company’s business intelligence, so ClearTech can continually refine and improve its operations and estimates and reduce waste in both material and wages – all of which fits the company’s larger lean approach.